How to Prepare for the ACNPC Exam

-As you prepare to take the ACNPC exam, for adult acute care nurse practitioners, we would like to share the following suggestions and tools to assist you:
+As you prepare to take the ACNPC exam, for those educated as adult acute care nurse practitioners, we would like to share the following suggestions and tools to assist you:

-One of the most important study tools is the Test Plan, also known as an exam blueprint, included in the ACNPC Exam Handbook.
-The Test Plan is broken down by content area with each assigned a percentage indicating how the topic area is weighted on the exam.
+One of the most important study tools is the test plan, also known as an exam blueprint, which can be found in the ACNPC Exam Handbook.
+The test plan is broken down by content area with each assigned a percentage indicating how the topic area is weighted on the exam.

 For each patient problem listed under Clinical Judgment you'll want to familiarize yourself with signs and symptoms, lab values, blood gases, potential medications and side effects, anticipated procedures and general nursing interventions related to the patient problems outlined.

 You may want to do a self-assessment of the topics under the Clinical Judgment body systems that are weighted most heavily on the exam, checking the topics that you know you need to review, including any patient problems that you do not see often in your practice.